GET IN TOUCH

 Can I remove a lien without paying the full bill for my 2011 California tax return?

 Yes, but it depends on your financial situation and eligibility.
 The FTB may consider alternatives, such as an offer in compromise, where you settle for less than the full balance, or a lien withdrawal in cases of error or hardship.
-In limited circumstances, installment agreements can qualify for withdrawal requests.
 However, liens are rarely lifted without payment or a negotiated settlement, as the state uses them to protect its interest in collecting unpaid taxes.

 What happens if I ignore a lien notice from the Franchise Tax Board?